trustoverip/tswg-acdc-specification/spec/spec.md

 ### Public ACDC

-Given that there is no top-level UUID, `u`, field in an ACDC, then knowledge of both the schema of the ACDC and the top-level SAID, `d`, field may enable the discovery of the remaining contents of the ACDC via a rainbow table attack [@RB][@DRB].
+Given that there is no top-level UUID, `u`, field in an ACDC, then knowledge of both the schema of the ACDC and the top-level SAID, `d`, field may enable the discovery of the remaining contents of the ACDC via a rainbow table attack [[ref: RB]] [[ref: DRB]].
 Therefore, although the top-level, `d`, field is a cryptographic digest, it may not securely blind the contents of the ACDC when knowledge of the schema is available.
 The field values may be discoverable.
 Consequently, any cryptographic commitment to the top-level SAID, `d`, field may provide a fixed point of correlation potentially to the ACDC field values themselves in spite of non-disclosure of those field values.
 Thus, an ACDC without a top-level UUID, `u`, field must be considered a public (non-confidential) ACDC.

 ### Private ACDC

-Given a top-level UUID, `u`, field, whose value has sufficient cryptographic entropy, then the top-level SAID, `d`, field of an ACDC may provide a secure cryptographic digest that blinds the contents of the ACDC [@Hash].
-An adversary when given both the schema of the ACDC and the top-level SAID, `d`, field, is not able to discover the remaining contents of the ACDC in a computationally feasible manner such as through a rainbow table attack [@RB][@DRB].
+Given a top-level UUID, `u`, field, whose value has sufficient cryptographic entropy, then the top-level SAID, `d`, field of an ACDC may provide a secure cryptographic digest that blinds the contents of the ACDC [[ref: Hash]].
+An adversary when given both the schema of the ACDC and the top-level SAID, `d`, field, is not able to discover the remaining contents of the ACDC in a computationally feasible manner such as through a rainbow table attack [[ref: RB]] [[ref: DRB]].
 Therefore, the top-level, UUID, `u`, field may be used to securely blind the contents of the ACDC notwithstanding knowledge of the schema and top-level, SAID, `d`, field.
 Moreover, a cryptographic commitment to that that top-level SAID, `d`, field does not provide a fixed point of correlation to the other ACDC field values themselves unless and until there has been a disclosure of those field values.
 Thus, an ACDC with a sufficiently high entropy top-level UUID, `u`, field may be considered a private (confidential) ACDC. enables a verifiable commitment to the top-level SAID of a private ACDC to be made prior to the disclosure of the details of the ACDC itself without leaking those contents.
 This is called Partial disclosure.
 Furthermore, the inclusion of a UUID, `u`, field in a block also enables Selective disclosure mechanisms described later in the section on Selective disclosure.

 ### Metadata ACDC

 An empty, top-level UUID, `u`, field appearing in an ACDC indicates that the ACDC is a metadata ACDC.
 The purpose of a metadata ACDC is to provide a mechanism for a Discloser to make cryptographic commitments to the metadata of a yet to be disclosed private ACDC without providing any point of correlation to the actual top-level SAID, `d`, field of that yet to be disclosed ACDC.
 The top-level SAID, `d`, field, of the metadata ACDC, is cryptographically derived from an ACDC with an empty top-level UUID, `u`, field so its value will necessarily be different from that of an ACDC with a high entropy top-level UUID, `u`, field value.
-Nonetheless, the Discloser may make a non-repudiable cryptographic commitment to the metadata SAID in order to initiate a contractually protected exchange without leaking correlation to the actual ACDC to be disclosed [@CLC].
+Nonetheless, the Discloser may make a non-repudiable cryptographic commitment to the metadata SAID in order to initiate a contractually protected exchange without leaking correlation to the actual ACDC to be disclosed [[ref: CLC]].
 A Disclosee may verify the other metadata information in the metadata ACDC before agreeing to any restrictions imposed by the future disclosure.
 The metadata includes the Issuer, the schema, the provenancing edges, and the rules (terms-of-use).
 The top-level attribute section, `a`, field value, or the top-level attribute aggregate, `A` field value of a metadata ACDC may be empty so that its value is not correlatable across disclosures (presentations).
 Should the potential Disclosee refuse to agree to the rules, then the Discloser has not leaked the SAID of the actual ACDC or the SAID of the Attribute block that would have been disclosed.

 Given the metadata ACDC, the potential Disclosee is able to verify the Issuer, the schema, the provenanced edges, and rules prior to agreeing to the rules.
 Similarly, an Issuer may use a metadata ACDC to get agreement to a contractual waiver expressed in the rule section with a potential Issuee prior to issuance.
 Should the Issuee refuse to accept the terms of the waiver, then the Issuer has not leaked the SAID of the actual ACDC that would have been issued nor the SAID of its attributes block nor the attribute values themselves.